Pain and Suffering

-Pain and suffering damages are a form of monetary compensation that is intended to compensate you for the pain and the suffering that you have endured as the result of an injury caused by another person’s careless or negligent actions.
-Unlike economic damages, such as medical bills and lost wages, which are based on actual losses and are capable of being calculated, pain and suffering damages are not based on any actual losses.
+Pain and suffering damages are a form of monetary compensation intended to compensate you for the physical pain and mental suffering you have endured as the result of another person’s negligence or carelessness.
+Unlike economic damages such as medical bills and lost wages which are based on actual losses and are capable of being calculated, pain and suffering damages are not based on any actual losses.
 Pain and suffering damages are legally classified as “noneconomic” damages.
 There is no measuring stick or mathematical formula for calculating pain and suffering.
 Instead, it is decided on a case-by-case basis according to the facts of your case.
-At trial, a jury is instructed to award you any amount of money that they believe is appropriate in their sole discretion based on the evidence presented in your case and the amount of damages typically awarded in similar cases.
-Pain and suffering damages are often referred to as noneconomic damages.
+At trial, a jury is instructed to award you any amount of money that they believe is appropriate in their sole discretion based on the evidence presented in your case and the persuasiveness of your lawyer.
+A jury could award you one dollar or one hundred million dollars; the jury decides.

-In car accident cases, the amount of damage to your car, truck or other vehicle may affect the amount of a pain and suffering award you can expect to receive.
-If your car has a slight dent result from an accident, a jury is unlikely to be persuaded that you suffered a major injury and you can expect a smaller monetary award than if your car was crushed and totaled in an accident, your lawyer would be able to establish through expert testimony that there was in fact a clear and unmistakable “mechanism of injury.”
+In car and motorcycle accident cases, the amount of damage to your car, truck, or other vehicle may affect the amount of a pain and suffering award you can expect to receive.
+If your car has a slight dent in the rear from an accident, a jury is unlikely to be persuaded that you suffered a major injury and you can expect a small monetary award.
+If, on the other hand, your car was crushed and totaled in an accident, your lawyer would be able to establish through expert testimony that there was in fact a clear and unmistakable “mechanism of injury.”
 A jury would be persuaded that you were seriously injured in the accident and award you a large sum of money.